widok/widok/docs/chapters/01-getting-started.md

 }
 ```

-Finally, you need to create an HTML file ``application.html`` in the root directory which includes the compiled JavaScript sources:
+Finally, you need to create an HTML file ``application.html`` in the root directory.
+It includes the compiled JavaScript sources:

 ```html
 <!DOCTYPE html>